 Rachel Noorda is Director of Book Publishing at Portland State University.
 She earned her PhD in Publishing Studies from the University of Stirling, Scotland, where she studied the international marketing of Scottish books to the Scottish diaspora.
 While working toward her PhD, she co-founded an educational children’s publishing house, ThunderStone Books.
 In addition to running a publishing company, Rachel has taught courses at the University of Stirling, Brigham Young University-Idaho, and the College of Southern Nevada.
 Rachel’s research interests include twenty-first century book culture, diaspora communities, Scottish publishing, small firm marketing, international marketing, and entrepreneurship.

 Courses: Introduction to Book Publishing, Book Publishing for Writers, Book Editing, Book Marketing, Researching Book Publishing

 After Abbey graduated in 2007 with her Master’s degree in Writing with a specialization in Book Publishing, she returned to Portland State University’s graduate program in Book Publishing, becoming indispensable to students as a mentor, ally, and the high guru of production schedules.
 Abbey is the Publisher of Ooligan Press and oversees its operations, in addition to teaching courses in design.
-She is also serving as Interim Director of Publishing for the 2017–18 academic year.
+She also served as Interim Director of Publishing for the 2017–18 academic year.
 In 2015, Publishers Weekly named her a Star Watch Honoree.
 She recently launched Blueroad Press with her father.